 What Is Website Accessibility?

 Website accessibility is the practice of designing and developing websites, tools, as well as other assistive technologies that can help people with disabilities use and interact with websites.
-Developed by the World Wide Web Consortium (W3C), this standard allows for users with disabilities to perceive, understand, navigate, and interact with or contribute to the web.
+Developed by the World Wide Web Consortium (W3C), this standard allows users with disabilities to perceive, understand, navigate, and interact with or contribute to the web.

 Generally speaking, web accessibility is a set of criteria that applies to all disabilities that prevent people from accessing the web.
 These include cognitive, physical, speech, visual, neurological, or auditory disabilities.